leotgo/unity-coding-standards/README.md

 Examples:

-An interface for a GameObject that can be a physics target for a *Motor* type, such as a `PlayerMotor`:
+An interface for something that can be a physics target for a *Motor*, such as the `PlayerMotor`:

 ```csharp
 interface IMotorTarget